-Robdeil (Robdeil's Vengeance, 1891), a moro-moro in Pampango, possibly
+Robdeil (Robdeil's Vengeance, 1891), a moro-moro in Pampango, possibly adapted from a Spanish work.
+47 His next two plays bear titles strongly suggestive of anti-colonialist themes, but as in the case of Juan

 Abad's works, no extant copies exist.
 Reportedly finished in 1898,